Kalari Panicker: Customs and Tradition

 The customs and religious traditions followed throughout the length and breadth of Kerala is similar in nature and derives its base from the Arya-Dravida culture and religious traditions.
 The Kalaris were a unification of temple of worship and ground for training in martial arts.
 The structure and design of Kalari and the Devi or Goddess deities of the Temple is an indication of the Arya-Dravida influence in their tradition.

 Masters from Kalari Panicker community usually established their Kalari near the south west corner of their residence (Tharavadu).
 The Kalari typically has idols of Kalari Gods - the deities of War and the idols of great forefathers and Aacharyas.
 Inside the Kalari premises a separate premise is designated to pay respects and prayers to the forefathers and the founders of the Kalari.
 This method of making idols of forefathers (founders of the Kalaris) as Guru Tharas is unique and makes this community distinct from most other castes in India.

-Beside the Kalari, there also exists a Naga Kaavu or Sarpa Kavu where serpent Gods are worshiped.
-The Pulluvan or Velan community were under special privileges with rights to perform rituals in these Kavu.